Strip & Wax Floors

 To strip & wax floors properly is an art.
 If either one is done improperly time and money is wasted.

-Depending on the installed surface special care needs to be taken to protect them.
-Over time finishes and grime can build up creating the need to strip & wax floors like VCT (Vinyl Composite Tile) floors in bathrooms, hallways, break rooms, school rooms and food service areas.
-The stripping process removes soil and waxy buildup so that a new finish can be applied to the original surface.
+Over time finishes and grime can build up creating the need to strip & wax floors like VCT (Vinyl Composite Tile) floors in bathrooms, hallways, break rooms, sanctuaries, school rooms and food service areas.
+Floor stripping and waxing removes soil and waxy buildup so that a new finish can be applied to the original surface.
 Different solutions and machines can be used so that odor is controlled when removing old finishes.

 Too much wax (finish) build-up can be a problem